 Tier II Site Specific Review: The following are the laws and authorities that will be assessed during the site specific review.
 Airport Hazards, Flood Insurance, Contamination and Toxic Substances, Floodplain Management, Historic Preservation, Noise Abatement and Control, Wetlands Protection, Environmental Justice.

-Tier 1 Broad Level Review: Saint Paul Green Line Home Improvement Loan Program/$125,000 (FY’21)/ The Greenline Home Improvement Program provides home improvement grants and loans and accompanying construction management services to help low-to-moderate income homeowners make health and safety repairs and rehabilitation to their single family homes in the core St. Paul neighborhoods along University Avenue and the Greenline corridor in St. Paul.
+Tier 1 Broad Level Review: Saint Paul Green Line Home Improvement Loan Program/$125,000 (FY’21)/ The Greenline Home Improvement Program provides home improvement grants and loans and accompanying construction management services to help low-to moderate-income homeowners make health and safety repairs and rehabilitation to their single family homes in the core St. Paul neighborhoods along University Avenue and the Greenline corridor in St. Paul.

 Location: The service area covers District 7, 8, 11, and 13, and Wards 1, 4, and 5, or approximately from Grand Ave to the city limits to the north and from about Payne Ave to the city limits on the west.